Business growth strategies for SMEs in 2023

-- Existence (“the owner is the business, performs all the important tasks.”)
+- 1. Existence (“the owner is the business, performs all the important tasks.”)

-- Survival (“the organisation is still simple.
+- 2. Survival (“The organisation is still simple.
 The company may have a limited number of employees.”)

-- Success (“The decision facing owners at this stage is whether to exploit the company’s accomplishments and expand or keep the company stable and profitable, providing a base for alternative owner activities.”)
+- 3. Success (“The decision facing owners at this stage is whether to exploit the company’s accomplishments and expand or keep the company stable and profitable, providing a base for alternative owner activities.”)

-- Resource maturity (“The company has now arrived.
+- 5. Resource maturity (“The company has now arrived.
 It has the advantages of size, financial resources, and managerial talent.
 If it can preserve its entrepreneurial spirit, it will be a formidable force in the market.
 If not, it may enter a sixth stage of sorts: ossification.”)

 Which stage of business growth are you currently sitting in?
-We encourage you to have a good read of the HBR: The Five Stages of Small Business Growth for more details.
+We encourage you to read HBR: The Five Stages of Small Business Growth for more details.

 For now, though, let’s get into it – here are 10 strategies that can act as a business growth template to ensure your business continues on its path to success.

-10 business growth strategies
+Types of business growth

-Tackle the rising costs of business
+1. Tackle the rising costs of business

 - Stay nimble - Do what your business needs to stay dynamic and competitive.